velociteriseup/mlproject/Python App/README.md

 3. **Open Terminal**: Open Terminal in "Python App" folder.

-4. **Install Dependencies**: Install the required dependencies, You can do this by running `pip install Flask selenium webdriver-manager pandas requests beautifulsoup4 scikit-learn`.
+4. **Install Dependencies**: Install the required dependencies, You can do this by running this command in terminal `pip install Flask selenium webdriver-manager pandas requests beautifulsoup4 scikit-learn`.

 5. **Launch the App**: Launch the Flask app by entering `python app.py` in terminal.